 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This small ladies purse is heavily beaded on velvet on one side with the other side plain.
-Such bags were often made for trade to non-native customers especially in areas such as Niagra Falls, Chataqua Lakes and the Finger Lakes regions where Iroquis beadworkers sold them directly to customers.
+Small ladies purse with beaded floral designs on velvet on one side and undecorated on the other.
+Such bags were often made for trade to non-Native customers especially in areas such as Niagara Falls, Chautauqua Lakes, and the Finger Lakes regions where Iroquois beadworkers sold them directly to customers.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome